DoD-Platform-One/gitlab/chart/doc/quickstart/index.md

 1. The `gitlab.my.domain.tld` resolves to the IP address of the Ingress you retrieved.
-1. If you get a certificate warning, there has been a problem with Let's Encrypt, usually related to DNS, or the need to retry.
+1. If you get a certificate warning, there has been a problem with Let's Encrypt, usually related to DNS, or the requirement to retry.

 For further troubleshooting tips, see our [troubleshooting](../troubleshooting/index.md) guide.